SimoDev98/Product-Service-API/README.md

 ## Configuration
 ### .env File configuration
-Before execution, you have to configure the [.env](.env) file setting the following enviroment variables:
+Before execution, you have to configure the [.env](.env) file setting the following environment variables:
   * `MONGO_CONNECTION_URL`: URL of the MongoDB Cluster. **IMPORTANT** Product-Service-API uses transactions and this capability is only compatible with MongoDB Clusters.
-If you have a MongoDB Server running on your host and you link it to the application it wont work properly.
+If you have a MongoDB Server running on your host and you link it to the application, it won’t work properly.
   * `MONGO_DB_NAME`: Name of the database.
   * `AUTHORIZED_EXTENSIONS`: List of file extensions that you allow users to store in AWS S3 Bucket.
   * `SERVER_ADDRESS`: Host address of your server where the application will be running.
   * `SERVER_PORT`: Host port of your server where the application will be running.
   * `CA_CERTIFICATE_FILE_NAME`: Name of the X509 certificate file with extension `.pem` of the ***certification authority certificate***.
   * `CERTIFICATE_FILE_NAME`: Name of the X509 certificate file with extension `.pem` of the ***server certificate*** signed by the certification authority certificate.
-  * `KEY_FILE_NAME`: Name of the private key file with extension `.pem` of the aplication admin certificate.
+  * `KEY_FILE_NAME`: Name of the private key file with extension `.pem` of the application admin certificate.
   * `AWS_S3_BUCKET_URL`: URL of the AWS S3 Bucket where the product files will be stored.
-  * `AWS_S3_BUCKET_ACCESS_ID`: Acces id of the AWS S3 Bucket.
+  * `AWS_S3_BUCKET_ACCESS_ID`: Access id of the AWS S3 Bucket.
-  * `AWS_S3_BUCKET_SECRECT_ACCESS_KEY`: Secret acces key of the AWS S3 Bucket.
+  * `AWS_S3_BUCKET_SECRECT_ACCESS_KEY`: Secret access key of the AWS S3 Bucket.
   * `AWS_S3_BUCKET_NAME`: Name of the AWS S3 Bucket.
 ### Database
-  1. Create a MongoDB Cluster and register your HOST public ip address in the [MongoDB Website](https://www.mongodb.com/es).
+  1. Create a MongoDB Cluster and register your HOST public IP address in the [MongoDB Website](https://www.mongodb.com/es).
   2. Create a Database in the cluster.
   3. Create two Collections **Product** & **Version**